Language: EN

 tipo-valor

-In general, value types are limited to the simplest types of each language.
+In general, value type is limited to the simplest types (primitive) of each language.
 In particular, they are usually only:

 • Characters (not strings)